Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/clevertap-cohort.md

 ---
 title: Send Cohorts to CleverTap
 description: Use this integration to send Amplitude cohorts to CleverTap
-status: new

----

-!!!beta

-    This integration is in open beta, and is still in active development.
-If you have any feedback to help improve this destination and or its documentation, [contact the CleverTap support team](https://clevertap.com/contact-us/).

 [CleverTap](https://clevertap.com/index/) is a modern, integrated retention cloud that empowers digital consumer brands to increase customer retention and lifetime value.
 With this integration, you can ingest event data from CleverTap into Amplitude for further analysis.